 Most people start the day with a cup of coffee, either at home or in a bar on the way to work.
 Later in the morning, at around 10 o’clock, they stop whatever they’re doing to eat a second more substantial breakfast.

-This second breakfast normally consists of a pastry or a small baguette sandwich accompanied by coffee and perhaps a glass of freshly squeezed orange juice.
+This second breakfast typically consists of a pastry or a small baguette sandwich accompanied by coffee and perhaps a glass of freshly squeezed orange juice.
 Other popular breakfast items include bikini (a toasted cheese and ham sandwich), pa amb tomàquet (bread rubbed with tomato, garlic and a drizzle of olive oil) or a slice of Spanish omelette.

 Alcohol at breakfast time is also perfectly acceptable in Barcelona.
 While not exactly the norm, it’s not uncommon to see someone enjoying a glass of beer, a cigaló (coffee with brandy) or a shot of anís for breakfast.